Cabling solar installations for maximum efficiency

 With solar panel wiring affecting the electricity output of the system, choosing the right configuration is essential to maximizing your return on investment.
 Let’s look at the different types of cables as well as the cabling structures suitable for large-scale solar plants.

-Types of solar PV cabling
+There are three types of solar PV cabling out there:

-Medium-voltage (MV) cables interconnect power stations at the site and deliver power to the local substation.
+Medium-voltage (MV) cables: Medium-voltage (MV) cables interconnect power stations at the site and deliver power to the local substation.
 The correct configuration of these cables is essential, as they carry large volumes of energy from the solar plant to the grid.
 For that reason, it is important to design their routing to facilitate easy maintenance and reduce costly downtime.

-Low-voltage (LV) cables connect collector elements with the power station.
+Low-voltage (LV) cables: Low-voltage (LV) cables connect collector elements with the power station.
 They need to be installed in a way that they avoid passing below structures, as this would reduce their accessibility for maintenance.

-These cables connect strings, or groups, of modules to the LV collector element.
+String cables: These cables connect strings, or groups, of modules to the LV collector element.
 This requires straightforward routing, as the cables go in the air and are connected directly to the LV collector element.

 What are the best ways to configure these cables for the most efficient power generation?